savtemp/fs-journal/notes/TA-node.md

 express - popular for writing API, take in request and make responses

-- Starting the project
-  -> comment out startup.js = config auth0 middleware
+ORM - object relational mapper (mongoDB/mongoose)

-  to inherit something in node javascript we use 'extends' -> export class CatsController extends BaseController
+  to inherit something in node javascript we use 'extends' -> export class NAMEController extends BaseController